junouno7/TCS-Aggregator/GITHUB_ACTIONS_SETUP.md

 6. Check the workflow logs

 #### Automatic Schedule:
-- The workflow runs every 3 hours automatically
+- The workflow runs every 3 days automatically
 - Check the **Actions** tab to see past runs
 - Logs show what was scraped and if it succeeded